East Potomac Park: Pool

 A pool was first proposed for East Potomac Park in 1927, to be located between the two fieldhouses (which would now serve as bath houses).
 This effort was a private one, but approved by the city.
 But no work on the project was made.
 It wasn't until April 1935 that the federal government approved and provided funding for a pool, and even then construction did not begin until 1936.
 By this time, a bath house was provided for pool users, so that the fieldhouses could remain dedicated to golf course users.
 A major flood damaged much of the pool construction work in July 1936, and the pool finally opened on June 4, 1937.

 At some point in the 1950s, 1960s, or 1970s, the eastern fieldhouse was closed to the public and turned over to the U.S Park Police for use as their District 1 Station.

 The pool and bath house remained largely as constructed until 1976, when the original concrete pool was removed and replaced with a pool consisting of an aluminum shell encased in fiberglass.
 The bath house was also replaced at this time.
 The original 1936 pool deck and underground pool structures remained in place, however.

+The pool was closed at the end of 2016 for an upgrade.
+In 2020 the project was halted and the pool was "deconstructed" due to an erroneous report that mis-stated how far below the surface the groundwater is.